ralphjsmit/filament/packages/schemas/docs/02-forms/06-checkbox-list.md

     ])
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static array, the `options()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="forms/fields/checkbox-list/simple" alt="Checkbox list" version="4.x" />

 These options are returned in JSON format.
 If you're saving them using Eloquent, you should be sure to add an `array` [cast](https://laravel.com/docs/eloquent-mutators#array-and-json-casting) to the model property: